TrentQuest/TrentQuest-Planning/README.md

 # TrentQuest-Planning
-Main planning repo for anything related to TrentQuest.
+Main planning repo for anything related to TrentQuest that does not exist inside another repo.